checkeverything.ch

 • Limited locations outside major cities

-• Sometimes recommend replacement over repair
+• Sometimes recommends replacement over repair

 Samsung Authorized Service in Switzerland: